prooph/event-store/docs/projections.md

 On the other side, in case of an error, you need to redo the last operations again.
 If you are publishing events to the outside world within a projection, you may think of a persist block size of 1 only.

+OPTION_LOCK_TIMEOUT_MS = 'lock_timeout_ms'

+Indicates the time (in microseconds) the projector is locked.
+During this time no other projector with the same name can be started.
+A running projector will update the lock timeout on every loop.

 ## Read Model Projections

 Projections can also be used to create read models.
 A read model has to implement `Prooph\EventStore\Projection\ReadModel`.